eddiebrunson/Udacity_Would_You_Rather/README.md

 ---

-:large_red_circle: The preset password to login to each user is: Udacity :large_blue_circle:
+:large_red_circle: The preset password to login to each user is: Udacity :large_red_circle:

 ## TL;DR